-Now a new realization is coming forward, those of us who were 11 in 1957 are pushing into retirement in a group known as the Baby Boomers.
+Now a new realization is coming forward; those of us who were 11 in 1957 are pushing into retirement in a group known as the Baby Boomers.
 Along with our emergence into retirement, we are bringing with us a nasty little dangler.
 A recent report from the Consumer Financial Protection Bureau noted the percentage of homeowners ages 65 and older with mortgage debt increased.
-These increases are not slight, they are disturbing.
-Baby Boomers entering retirement with a home mortgage have increased from 22% to 30% in the past 10 years.
-Even those prior to the Baby Boomer Generation are carrying debt, the Greatest Generation, those over age 75 have seen their mortgage debt soar from 8% to 21%.
+These increases are not slight; they are disturbing.
+Baby Boomers entering retirement with a home mortgage have risen from 22% to 30% in the past 10 years.
+Even those before the Baby Boomer Generation are carrying debt, the Greatest Generation, those over age 75, have seen their mortgage debt soar from 8% to 21%.

 The Consumer Financial Protection Bureau also noted that the rise in mortgage debt was a potential threat to the retirement security of older Americans.
-They also stated that debt is also in the form of more credit cards and in some cases holdover from the college years, student loans.
+They also stated that debt is also in the form of more credit cards and some cases, a holdover from the college years, student loans.

 The evolution from those who lived through the depression forward to the Baby Boomer Generation is a complete change in attitudes; debt is ok, as long as there is money to service the debt.
-Many retirees are now understanding that debt can have a very negative affect on retirement, stress to make the cash flow continue is causing medical issues.
+Many retirees now understand that debt can have a very negative effect on retirement, stress to make the cash flow continue is causing medical issues.

 What to do?
-If possible reduce as much debt as possible, consider investigating a reverse mortgage as an option for mortgage debt relief.
-Add up your assets and look at them in a careful manner, possible there are certain debts that can be lowered by talking to your credit card company.
+If possible, reduce as much debt as possible, consider investigating a reverse mortgage as an option for mortgage debt relief.
+Add up your assets and carefully look at them, likely certain debts can be lowered by talking to your credit card company.

 Be careful, money spent today on a credit card has to be repaid with future earnings, earnings that might not be as much as once thought.